malepatic/aws-cloud-resume/README.md

 1. **Certification**
    - Your resume needs to have the **AWS Cloud Practitioner** certification.
-   - If you have a more advanced AWS cert, that's fine, but not required.
-   - The certification exam can be taken online for $100 USD.

 2. **HTML**
    - Your resume should be written in **HTML**, not a Word document or PDF.